 Abdominal ultrasound usually takes 30 to 60 minutes.

 You may be asked to wait until the radiologist has reviewed the information.
 The radiologist may want to do more ultrasound views of some areas of your abdomen.

 How It Feels

-Unless the gel is first warmed to body temperature, it may feel cold when it is applied to your stomach.
+The gel may feel cold when it is put on your skin unless it is first warmed to body temperature.
 You will feel light pressure from the transducer as it passes over your abdomen.
 The ultrasound usually is not uncomfortable.
 But if the test is being done to check damage from a recent injury, the slight pressure of the transducer may be somewhat painful.
 You will not hear or feel the sound waves.

 There are no known risks from having an abdominal ultrasound test.